CJK Unified Ideographs Extension F

-CJK Unified Ideographs Extension F is a Unicode block containing rare and historic CJK ideographs for Chinese, Japanese, Korean, and Vietnamese, as well as more than a thousand Sawndip characters for writing the Zhuang language.
+CJK Unified Ideographs Extension F is a Unicode block containing rare and historic CJK ideographs for Chinese, Japanese, Korean, and Vietnamese, as well as more than a thousand Sawndip characters for writing the Zhuang language, which were submitted to the Ideographic Research Group between 2012 and 2015.

 The block has 194 ideographic variation sequences registered in the Unicode Ideographic Variation Database (IVD).

 These sequences specify the desired glyph variant for a given Unicode character.